sahydiabrahao/backend-app/docs/checklists/sign-in.md

 - [x] Test: should call ComparePassword with correct input
 - [x] Test: should throw if ComparePassword throws
-- [ ] Test: should throw if password is invalid
+- [x] Test: should throw if ComparePassword returns false
-- [ ] Test: should return true on success

 - [x] Test: should call AccessToken with correct input
 - [x] Test: should throw if AccessToken throws